MichaelRommm/miluim-guide-app-lite/README.md

 # Miluim Guide - Reservist Benefits Guide (English)

+This is a non-commercial project created and owned by **Whale Group - [whale.co.il](https://whale.co.il) - בית תוכנה**.
+The information is updated weekly.

-This is a non-commercial, open-source project created to help IDF reservists ("Miluimnikim") and their families easily understand the benefits and rights they are entitled to during their service.
+This project was created to help IDF reservists ("Miluimnikim") and their families easily understand the benefits and rights they are entitled to during their service.

 ## Why this project exists